Law of identity: Modern philosophy

 Gottfried Wilhelm Leibniz claimed that the law of identity, which he expresses as "Everything is what it is", is the first primitive truth of reason which is affirmative, and the law of noncontradiction is the first negative truth (Nouv.
 Ess.
 IV, 2, § i), arguing that "the statement that a thing is what it is, is prior to the statement that it is not another thing" (Nouv.
 Ess.
 IV, 7, § 9).
-Wilhelm Wundt credits Gottfried Leibniz with the symbolic formulation, "A is A".
-Leibniz's Law is a similar principle, that if two objects have all the same properties, they are in fact one and the same: Fx and Fy iff x = y.
+Wilhelm Wundt credits Gottfried Leibniz with the symbolic formulation, "A is A."

+Another law known as Leibniz's Law rather than merely expressing identity, defines identity; that if two objects have all the same properties, they are in fact one and the same: Fx and Fy iff x = y.

 John Locke (Essay Concerning Human Understanding IV. vii. iv. ("Of Maxims") says: